 Sailing to Cartagena

-We boarded by launch and were on our way for 3 hours to a small island where the afternoon was spent swimming and playing in the water.
+We boarded by launch and were on our way for a 3 hour sail to a small island where the afternoon was spent swimming and playing in the water.
 Just the short trip on calm waters had a few people turning grey-green and reaching for Gravol or Dramamine.

 Adrian, an engineer for BMW Motorrad in Germany